SandeepHegde21/News-App/README.md

   ### NEWS API:
     News API is a simple, easy-to-use REST API that returns JSON search results for current and historic news articles published by over 80,000 worldwide sources.
     API from https://newsapi.org/ .

+## To run the project
+          Use the command ,"flutter run"